goblindegook/littlefoot/README.md

 ### `getSetting(key)`

-Returns the script setting matching the string provided for setting, if such a setting exists.
+Returns the instance setting matching the provided string key.

 ### `updateSetting(key, value)`

-Updates the script setting matching the string provided for setting with newValue, or adds the option if none exists.
-In either case, the old value for the setting will be returned.
+Updates the littlefoot instance settings for the provided string key with a new value.

 ### `unmount()`